Ω

 6. Limit Switches with Normally Open contacts.

-Shipping & handling is $4.00us for any number of trackers or devices to almost anywhere in the world.
+Shipping & handling is $4.00us for any number of trackers or devices in the US.

 I accept checks, money orders, and funds in "US DOLLARS ONLY".